JakubNei/UnityProceduralPlanets/readme.md

+# About
+This is where I try to refine and improve on everything I've learned in my [Procedural planets generator](https://github.com/aeroson/procedural-planets-generator).
+The idea is that this will be license free Earth sized comprehensive Unity GPU-mostly procedural planets and procedural universe generator.
+So people can #MakeGamesNotProceduralPlanets

 # Key technological points
-a base (planetary) height map is provided or generated uses chunked LOD quad tree normal maps are in model space each chunk is located on planet inside are of 4 direction unit vectors
+- A base (planetary) height map is provided or generated, which defines the basic planet shape
+- Uses chunked LOD quad tree
+- Chunk normal maps are in model space
+- Each chunk is located on planet inside area of 4 direction unit vectors

 # Chunk generation steps
 1. GPU: generate chunk height map from base planetary height map using bicubic sampling